spidasoftware/format/README.md

 EclipseFormatter/src/main/java/com/spidasoftware/EclipseFormatter/Formatter.java file.
 Above the class declaration, read the comment to determine what you need to do to modify the preferences.

-Once you have made changes to the code, navigate yourself to the in format/EclipseFormatter directory and run:
+Once you have made changes to the code, navigate yourself to the format/EclipseFormatter directory and run:

 ```